Vieolo/file-management/README.md

 ### CSV
 - `ReadCsvFile`: Reads a CSV file and converts the contents to an array of arrays of strings
+- `WriteCsvFile`: Receives the content of the CSV file as a slice of string slice and writes it to file

 ### Download
 - `DownloadFileToDisk`: Downloads a file and writes it to the disk
 - `DownloadFileToBytes`: Downloads a file and converts it to `[]byte`
 - `DownloadFileToBase64`: Downloads a file and converts to base 64
+- `DownloadFileToFile`: Downloads a file and converts to a temporary `os.File`

 ### File System
 - `ReadFileToBase64NoError`: Reads a file and convert it to base 64